enerqi/sublime-blog/content/blog/types-fp/index.md

 ### Open vs Closed

-An open type, such as the typical unsealed class hierarchy has some utility in that it can be extend by third party code.
+An open type, such as the typical unsealed class hierarchy has some utility in that it can be extended by third party code.
 This is definitely useful at times, but I consider it the wrong default.
 Domain modelling usually aims to make clear and visible all state to be processed.
 When the data is modelled as a closed type we can reason about it statically.
-Awkwardly, I don't even think most OO type class hierarchies want to model the data as open, it's just that functions (methods) are attached to objects and polymorphic functions are used to vary/extend behaviour at runtime or to have third party code vary/extend behaviour with the same data.
-That can only be done if the class hierarchy is still open (the class is not "final" or "sealed").
+I don't even think most OO type class hierarchies want to model the data as open, it's just that functions (methods) are attached to objects and polymorphic functions are used to vary/extend behaviour at runtime, possibly by third party code.
+When single dispatch polymorphism is your only type of runtime polymorphism it's easy to mix up the data modelling and behaviour - virtual/polymorphic methods can only be used if the class hierarchy is still open (the class is not "final" or "sealed").

 ## Unrepresentable Illegal States